While travelling to Canada

 If you need a study permit

-When you first enter Canada, you’ll need to get your study permit.
+You’ll need to get your study permit at your first airport of arrival in Canada.
 For example, if you arrive in Toronto and then take another flight to Vancouver, you must get your study permit in Toronto.
 If you have connecting flights, try to schedule a layover for a few hours to allow time for immigration.

 - Answer questions on the electronic Primary Inspection Kiosk.